 These events have interrupted what was the normal life for food and beverage producers.
-The ones that survived have been those that had the processes, culture, and technology that enabled them to be agile and resilient.
+The ones that survived have been those that had the processes, culture and technology that enabled them to be agile and resilient.
 They either had them already, or they very quickly had to adapt to them.
-They learned that the way the industry has to operate now, and in the future, is different from the way it used to operate only a year ago.
+They learnt that the way the industry has to operate now, and in the future, is different to the way it used to operate only a year ago.

 The food and beverage industry may be one of the tougher industries to be in.
 On the one side, it’s not just consumers wanting food and drink.
 There are demands for products that are healthier, more ethically and environmentally-friendly, food allergy or intolerance-friendly, locally sourced or fair-trade, and with more acceptable packaging.
 On the other side, there are increasingly stringent health and safety regulations, and compliance around quality control and hygiene.